-Regular, part-time Employees shall be eligible for health insurance on a pro-rata basis according to the terms outlined in this agreement.
-Refer to the Letter of Understanding for administrative clarification.
+Regular, part-time Employees shall be eligible for health insurance on a pro-rata basis.

 Employees may elect to change their coverage from single to family or from family to single coverage when the terms of the plan allow such change.
 The Employer may not unilaterally make any substantive change in health insurance coverage, deductibles, or level of benefits.